-Have you ever seen your cat thoughtfully stalking a bug or a feather toy and wonder, “Why does she do that?”
-Here are some reasons that explain why your cat has this innate need to stalk and hunt:
+Have you ever seen your cat stalking a bug or a feather toy and wonder, “Why does she do that?”
+Here are some reasons that explain why your cat has this innate or natural need to stalk and hunt:

 3. Modern Cats With Wild Ancestors

 Humans domesticated cats almost 15,000 years ago for their keen ability to manage small rodent populations.
 This helped emerging agricultural civilizations protect their crops.
 By comparison, bringing catsinto our homes as companions is a very recent development in the human-cat relationship.
 Although cats have adapted extremely well to their change of circumstances, they have maintained the instincts of their wild ancestors, including a strong drive to hunt.Today’s cats may be well-fed, but they still require an outlet for their need to hunt.
 They may develop physical or behavioral problems if they do not have an opportunity to do so.
 Some cats may suffer from boredom and obesity while others may actually show aggression towards their caregivers.
 For indoor cats, this need can be alleviated through play.

 If your cat’s stalking or hunting behaviors is causing a problem, please speak with your veterinarian for advice on how to appropriately manage this behavior.